developwithpurpose/front-end-developer-exercise/app/README.markdown

-# Front End Developer Exercie
+# Front End Developer Exercise

 Hi there, thank you for allowing me to submit this Front End Developer Exercise and be considered as a candidate for the Front End Developer position.
 This is an overview and documentation of how I approached this exercise, the techniques I used, and some of the technologies implemented.